tarekziade/blog/entries/arsenic.rst

 far as I know) in a synchronous fashion.
 They can be used in Molotov of course, but each call would block the loop and defeat concurrency.

-The other limitation is that one instance of a browser cannot really be used by several concurrent users.
-For instance in Firefox, even if Marionette is internally built in an async way, if two concurrent scripts are trying to change the active tab at the same time, that would break their respective scenario.
+The other limitation is that one instance of a browser cannot be used by several concurrent users.
+For instance in Firefox, even if Marionette is internally built in an async way, if two concurrent scripts are trying to change the active tab at the same time, that would break their own scenario.

 Introducing Arsenic
 -------------------

-By the time I was thinking about building an async library to drive browsers, I had an interesting conversation with Jonas whom I met at Pycon Malaysia last year.
-He was in the process of writing an asynchronous Selenium client for his own needs.
+By the time I was thinking about building an async library to drive browsers, I had an interesting conversation with Jonas Obrist whom I had met at Pycon Malaysia last year.
+He was in the process of writing an asynchronous Selenium client for his needs.
 We ended up agreeing that it would be great to collaborate on an async library that would work against the new `WebDriver
 <https://www.w3.org/TR/webdriver/>`_ protocol, which defines HTTP endpoints a
 browser can serve.

-WebDriver is going to be implemented in all browsers and a library that'd use that protocol would be able to drive all kind of browsers.
-In Firefox we have a similar feature with Marionnette, which is a TCP server you can use to driver Firefox.
+WebDriver is going to be implemented in all browsers, and a library that'd use that protocol would be able to drive all kind of browsers.
+In Firefox we have a similar feature with Marionette, which is a TCP server you can use to driver Firefox.
 But eventually, Firefox will implement WebDriver.

 Geckodriver is a small proxy we can use until Firefox has its WebDriver